Table of Contents

 If you can afford a workstation, I would recommend getting a nice one rather than getting a really nice digital piano.
 Digital pianos are great as well, however, they don’t have near the abilities of that of a workstation.
 Even if the piano sounds are better on the digital piano, you can still get expansion packs and download new ones.

 One thing that I will mention is that workstations can be pretty heavy.
-If you are wanting to tour, the FA-08 is hands the best choice as it’s light, durable, and simply powerful.
+If you are wanting to tour, the FA-08 is hands-down the best choice as it’s light, durable, and simply powerful.
 They also fit in 88 key keyboard cases exceptionally well.

 We hope you enjoyed our review of our favorite keyboard workstations and found it helpful.
 If you enjoy making beats on keyboards, check out this post where I talk about the best beat making keyboards at the link above.

 If you enjoyed this post or use another product that I didn’t mention, let me know in the comments below!